Five Levels of AI Development: Why the J-Curve Gets Everyone

 The Gap in Numbers

-McKinsey published a survey of software organizations in early 2026 that quantifies this: there's a 15-percentage-point gap in performance between the best and worst AI-adopting software organizations.
+McKinsey published a survey of software organizations in November 2025 that quantifies this14: there's a 15-percentage-point gap in performance between the best and worst AI-adopting software organizations.
 That's enormous.

 Layering vs. Deep Integration (Field Studies)